 In this regard it should be noted that on 5 February 2020, the Italian Personal Data Protection Authority notified UniCredit S.p.A. of the start of sanctioning proceedings regarding a violation of customers' personal data following a Cyber-attack (data breach) occurred in October 2018, communicated through its Group website on 22 October 2018.
 As required by the "Italian personal data protection Code" (Art.
 166, c.
-6 of Legislative Decree 196/03) the Bank has presented its statement of defence on the matter and has requested a hearing with the Authority to explain its arguments.
+6 of Legislative Decree 196/03) UniCredit S.p.A. has presented its statement of defence on the matter and has requested a hearing with the Authority to explain its arguments.
 It is currently not possible to define the timeline and outcome of the proceedings.

-Starting from 2018, UniCredit Group has subscribed a Cyber Insurance Policy with European Insurance Companies with adequate rating and with reasonably high limits, to cover damages, in compliance with the current local legislation, caused by Data Breach and other cyber-attacks on the IT systems, except for compensation for sanctions where national law does not allow it."
+Starting from 2018, UniCredit Group has subscribed a Cyber Insurance Policy with European Insurance Companies with adequate rating and with reasonably high limits, to cover damages, in compliance with the current local legislation, caused by data breach and other cyber-attacks on the IT systems, except for compensation for sanctions where national law does not allow it."

-1.1.9.
-In subsection "Risks related to the business activities and industry of the Issuer and of the Group", the Risk Factor headed "Risks connected with legal proceedings in progress", on pages 11 - 13 of the Registration Document, and the sub-paragraphs, shall be deleted and replaced as follows:
+• In the subsection "Risks related to the business activities and industry of the Issuer and of the Group", the Risk Factor headed "Risks connected with legal proceedings in progress", on pages 32-33 of the Base Prospectus, and the sub-paragraphs thereof, shall be deleted and replaced as follows: